concord-consortium/portal-pages/README.md

 Mixed https and http content works fine.
 Also if you look at the Chrome DevTools Source tab you should see that portal-pages.js and portal-pages.css are listed on the dev host that you mapped them too.

 ## Travis S3 Deployments ##

 Travis will automatically build these resources: https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/library/portal-pages.js

 ## Building an example page for a new Portal React Component ##

 Create an HTML file in `src/examples/`.
 It will be easiest to copy one of the existing examples. `npm run start` and `npm run start:prod` can both be used to view these examples locally.  `npm run build` will build them and put the result in `dest/examples`.
 When you push a branch the examples will be built by travis and deployed to  `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html`.

 The html files in `src/examples` are modified by webpack.
 It adds a reference to portal-pages.js.
 And if `npm run start:prod` or `npm run build` is called then it will also add a reference to portal-pages.css.

+Note: the example pages need to bring in React and ReactDOM, often they also need to bring in other libraries that the Portal provides.
+This is something we should improve.
+The easiest approach (until we fix this) is to bring in the full portal application.js.
+However if you can identify which libraries are needed and only bring in those libraries from CDN sites that is better, it will help us improve this later.

 ## License